A safari in Sri Lanka is a great way to admire the incredible wildlife variety that this country has to offer.

 My advice is to pick a park which is within your itinerary – with so many parks to pick from, it wouldn’t make any sense to go out of your way!

-Now, without any further ado, let me tell you about my favorite national parks for a safari in Sri Lanka.
+Now, without any further ado, let me tell you about my favorite national parks in Sri Lanka.

 Gal Oya National Park